-Today, I wanted to go through Great Wall Exercises to Help with Shoulder Health.
-It is called the Wall Slide with Overhead Shrug, we are just going to step in a split stance straight towards the wall.
-In this case, we will have the right leg forward always so that he is not too long with his stride because we still want to stay close to the wall.
+Today, I wanted to go through a Great Wall Exercise to Help with Shoulder Health.
+It is called the Wall Slide with Overhead Shrug.
+Step in a split stance straight towards the Wall.
+In this case, have the right leg forward with a short stride, staying close to the Wall.

 Wall Slides with Upward Rotation & Lift-Off

-His upper traps are firing to help him upper rotate his shoulder blades and then we are going to keep those shoulder blades up while he starts to drop his elbows.
-So elbows are coming down and when they get back to shoulder height we are going to start to let everything else come down at a normal pace.
-When he comes back down, it is not an aggressive pull with the lat.
-Instead these guys are staying into eccentrically control how those shoulder blades come down.
+Your upper traps are firing to help you rotate your shoulder blades.
+Keep those shoulder blades up while you start to drop your elbows.
+When they get back to shoulder height, they start to let everything else come down at a normal pace.
+This is not an aggressive pull with the lat.

 So let’s do one more.
 When starting to rise, your scapulars are turning on.
 Your stance should not be too wide, and your hands are just shoulder-width apart.

 Make sure to swing by ExercisesForInjuries.com.
 There is a good chance I have a video, an interview, or a blog post on your injury or pain.
 Enter your injury or pain into the search bar on the top right of the screen.
 There is a good chance I have something for you that will help you.

 Second, if you watch this on YouTube, head above and hit “Subscribe.”
 Every couple of days, you will receive a video like this, a guest video from one of my friends in the fitness world, or an interview that I have done with one of my friends in the fitness world.